Why won’t you answer me? Did you get my comment or message?

 Will you evaluate such and such?

-If it has Mega Man in the title, most likely.
+If I answered each of these questions one by one, that’d be the only thing I did.
+If it has Mega Man in the title, I’ll eventually cover it.
 Z and ZX games are questionable at this point.
 Battle Network will not be featured on my channel.
-If you’d like to pledge a game for me to evaluate, head to my Patreon.
-Note that Patreon prices have gone up due to high traffic.

 Will you evaluate ROM hacks?

 The problem with ROM hacks is that they are based on existing titles that have already been evaluated.
 The only things left to critique would be placements, new layouts and/or small tweaks.
 Most of the time ROM hacks aren’t worth playing.
-At this point there is no need to evaluate any common hacks.
-Games like Rockman CX however seem more approachable.
+That said, I’ve already done a few.

 I’m making a fan game and I need your help.

 I’m not going to make you a personal summary of my knowledge.
 I have over 200 videos on my Nico Evaluates playlist.
 Start watching now and you’ll eventually learn a lot.
 There is no such thing as free personal help.
 If I’m going to devote my own hours, you need to have an excellent product in your hands that I’d be happy to invest my time into.
 If you’re confident enough that you’re not wasting my time, show me a clip of your game.
 If you don’t hear from me, get back to work.
 So far Unlimited and Rock ‘n Roll are the only games I’ve been a part of and for a good reason.